verus-lang/verus/BUILD.md

 error: toolchain '1.82.0-aarch64-unknown-linux-gnu' is not installed
 help: run `rustup toolchain install 1.82.0-aarch64-unknown-linux-gnu` to install it
 ```
-Run the command suggested by rustup to install it.
+Run the command suggested by rustup, or just `rustup install`, to install it.

 This command builds (or re-builds) `vargo`, our cargo wrapper, and adds it to the `PATH` for the current shell.